-Our team of five in Helsinki has remained unchanged for quite some years: COO Anne, Finance Manager Jari, and Senior Financial Accountants Monica, Pia, and myself.
+Our team of five in Helsinki has remained unchanged for quite some years: Head of Finance and Control Jari, and Senior Financial Accountants Monica, Pia, and myself.
 We have established a monthly rotation for several duties − each of us is able to take care of these duties, which makes holidays and taking over someone’s tasks a bit easier.

 What is the best part of your job, and what could still be improved?